mogest/prawn-svg/README.md

 ### Fonts

-By default, prawn-svg has a fonts path of <tt>["/Library/Fonts", "/System/Library/Fonts", "#{ENV["HOME"]}/Library/Fonts", "/usr/share/fonts/truetype"]</tt> to catch
-Mac OS X and Debian Linux users.
+By default, prawn-svg has a fonts path of `["/Library/Fonts", "/System/Library/Fonts", "#{ENV["HOME"]}/Library/Fonts", "/usr/share/fonts/truetype"]` to catch MacOS and Debian Linux users.
 You can add to the font path:

 ```ruby
   Prawn::SVG::FontRegistry.font_path << "/my/font/directory"